Veza/oaa-community/bitbucket-cloud/README.md

    2. To discover a repository's permissions by group membership and users the **Admin** permission on Repository is required.
 If omitted the connector will fall back to user effective permissions.

 ### Atlassian Credentials Setup (Optional)
+The Bitbucket connector uses the Atlassian API to retrieve user email addresses to enable Bitbucket user to IdP linking.
+If you do not configure and provide Atlassian credentials the connector can run but will not collect identity information for Bitbucket users.

 1. Generate an [Atlassian API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) for the same account

 ### Veza API Key